 View a larger version of the graphic [pdf / 1.75 mb]

 To identify initial alternatives for modeling and evaluation, stakeholder ideas were first categorized by their primary transportation mode and then grouped by similarity.
 The number of alternatives was further refined based on: feasibility, impacts, performance, cost, and additional stakeholder input.

 - Round 1 - The identification and evaluation of single-mode alternatives, which are alternatives that consider changes to or improvements of only one mode of transportation, to understand the performance benefits of improvements to individual modes as to how well they addressed the Purpose & Need.

 - Round 2 - Based on the results of the Round 1 Single-Mode Evaluation, an initial set of combination mode alternatives were assembled for evaluation in Round 2.
 Combination-mode alternatives include improvements to, or additions of, more than one mode of transportation (e.g. transit and expressway improvements).
-In Round 2, the alternatives performance is evaluated as to how well they address the identified purpose and need.
-Top performing alternatives are then considered for further refinement and evaluation in Round 3.
+In Round 2, the alternatives performance was evaluated as to how well they addressed the identified purpose and need.
+Top performing alternatives were then considered for further refinement and evaluation in Round 3.

 - Round 3 - The top performing Round 2 Combination Mode alternatives were carried forward for further refinement and evaluation in Round 3.
 Round 3 added design details and incorporated additional analysis including additional travel benefits, environmental effects, construction staging costs, and funding.
 At the end of Round 3, a smaller set of alternatives were further refined and evaluated in the Draft Environmental Impact Statement will be identified.